Talented actresses against the imposition of eternal youth

 “We have shown and these actresses and many more are showing that we are powerful, powerful and viable,” he said.
 “I just beg the industry to support us, because our stories are finally being told.
 And it is just the beginning and I am proud to be part of a community that is instigating this change.

 She was 29 years old and the actor who would have been her partner, Leonardo Dicaprio, 38.
-Finally, Cristin Milioti, a year younger than Wilde and eleven more than Dicaprio, became the skin of the second wife. , Margot Robbie, 16 years younger than the lead actor.
+Finally, Cristin Milioti, a year younger than Wilde and eleven more than Dicaprio, got into the skin of the first wife, and in that of the second , Margot Robbie, 16 years younger than the lead actor.

 Something similar happened with Maggie Gyllenhaal, who at 37 – now 43 – was considered too old to play the lover of a 55-year-old man.
 “I was surprised.
 It made me feel really bad, it pissed me off and then it made me laugh, ”she told The Wrap in 2015.